Yevhenns/events-calendar/README.md

    - react-native-toast-message

    ● The application is tested across two Expo-supported platforms: Android and Web.
 As long as I don't have IOS environment yet.

+5. Additional info:

+   ● The application could be improved with adding validation library (zod for instance) and adding color schemas.